OpenHPS/openhps.org/docs/v1/dataframe.md

 ---
 Data frames are envelopes that are transmitted and processed through a positioning model.
 These frames are created by source nodes (e.g. sensors) and contain one or more data objects needed to process the frame.

+A frame should contain a single reading of a sensor (such as an image of a video stream or current acceleration) and not permanent or calculated information.

 ![Data frame visualization](/docs/core/media/images/dataframe.svg)

 ## Creating data frames